-1. Introduce Math Club and what your goals are.
+1. Introduce the Math Club and its goals

 4. Discuss possible meeting dates and times.

 a.
-Most club meet once a week for one to one and one half hours.
+Most clubs meet once a week for one to one and one half hours.

 b.
 Is before or after school better?
 Weekends?